 The paper is organized as follows.
-In Section 2, we recall the background on the affine root systems on which is based the decomposition of the affine Weyl denominator formulas in terms of the generalized Weyl characters that we establish in Section 3.
-Observe that this formula is essentially equivalent to Theorems 20.03 and 20.04 in Carter's book \cite{carter_affine}.
-In Section 4, we simplify the previous decomposition in order to get a decomposition in terms of genuine characters, that is labeled by dominant weights.
-This also makes naturally appear the affine Grassmannian elements.
-In Section 5, we use foldings of Dynkin diagram techniques to realize each affine root system in an affine root system of type $A$.
+In Section \ref{sec:2}, we recall the background on affine root systems on which the affine Weyl denominator formulas are based.
+We then decompose this affine Weyl denominator in terms of the generalized Weyl characters in Section \ref{sec:3}.
+Observe that these expressions are essentially equivalent to Theorems 20.03 and 20.04 in Carter's book~\cite{carter_affine}.
+In Section~\ref{sec:4}, we simplify the previous decomposition in order to get a decomposition in terms of genuine characters, i.e., characters labelled by dominant weights.
+This also makes the appearance of affine Grassmannian elements more natural.
+In Section \ref{sec:atomic}, we use techniques of foldings of Dynkin diagram techniques to realize each affine root system in an affine root system of type~$A$.
 This permits in particular to get the desired formulas for the atomic length in terms of weighted boxes in self-conjugate $2n$-cores.
-Section 6 presents the combinatorics of partitions and the Littlewood decomposition which are the keys to understand the connections between the different combinatorial models that we use.
-This permits in Section 7 to describe simple bijections between the model of self-conjugate cores and the model of partitions obtained in \cite{Wmac}.
-The basic idea here is first to identify each $2n$-core with its so-called $2n$-charge $\beta $ (a vector in $\mathbb{Z}^{2n}$ whose sum of coordinates is equal to zero), next to express the atomic lengths in each types in terms of $\beta $ and finally add a number $a$ of zero parts to $\beta $ in order to be able to identify the atomic lengths obtained as a number of boxes in a relevant partition.
+Section \ref{sec:combi} presents the combinatorics of partitions and the Littlewood decomposition which are the keys to understand the connections between the different combinatorial models that we employ.
+This also allows for the description of simple bijections between the model of self-conjugate cores and the model of partitions obtained in~\cite{Wmac}.
+The~basic idea here is first to identify each $2n$-core with its so-called $2n$-charge $\beta $ \big(a vector in~$\mathbb{Z}^{2n}$ whose sum of coordinates is equal to zero\big); next we express the atomic lengths in each type in terms of~$\beta $; and finally, we add a number $a$ of zero parts to $\beta $ in order to be able to identify the atomic length obtained as a number of boxes in a relevant partition.